LogicPy/Python/Cyber-Security Tools/Perfect Aimbot Tool/README.md

 ## 6. Run the Application

-Start the Flask application by running:
+Start the Aimboot Tool application by running:

 ```bash
 python color-aimbot-tool.py